 Drilling into Europa would be the biggest engineering challenge.
-To show the difficulty, we’ll calculate the required energy to pierce this ice surface.
+To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

-I find this all amazing.
-It does make our mission much more complex though.
+I find this all amazing, but it does make our mission much more complex.

 Why look for life on Jupiter’s moon Europa?